maruukii/Web-School/README.md

 # Web-School
- Design and development of a web application for school management using Php and mySQL database
+ Design and development of a web application for school management using Php and mySQL database (MVC app)